Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Shift the Chi

 Another purpose of plants in feng shui is to create dynamic visual interest.
 Not only can you change the material and color of your pots, but you can also shift the chi by varying the shapes of your plants.
-Upright plants are especially useful in creating an illusion of height in a small space.
+Taller, upright plants are especially useful in creating an illusion of height in a small space.
 The best vertical plant examples are:

 Fiddle Leaf Fig